0xProject/0x-launch-kit-backend/README.md

 It ships as both a typescript and javascript module.
 Typescript sources are in the `ts` directory while auto-generated Javascript sources are in the `js` directory.

-If you want to work on it as a JS project:
+If you want to work on it in Javascript:

 -   delete the `ts` directory
 -   delete all scripts from package.json that end with :ts